 Before you breed your Biewer Terrier, we recommend to Health Test with Embark, and CERF (eyes) before breeding.
 The Rocky Mountain Biewer Terrier Club has a research agreement with Embark and we can offer the Breeder DNA Kit for a reduced price for the Biewer Terrier.
 Show Contract

 Here are some beginner tips about picking the right Biewer Puppy for Show:

 - Are the parents health tested with Embark, patellas, and eyes?
 If they are and passed, then they will be listed on the OFA public Website and have a CHIC number.
 Ask for copies of the certificates if they are not offered.

 - Are both parents DNA tested for inherited diseases?
 If one parent is a carrier, is the other parent clear of the same disorder?
 Ask for copies of the results if they are not offered.

-- What is the temperament and personalities like on the parents?
+- What are the temperament and personalities of the parents?

 Temperament and personality:

 - Is the puppy confident, outgoing, active, and eager to do and see new things?
 Is he easily startled or frightened?
 If there is a startle, does he recover quickly and approach whatever it is that startled him?
 Is he eager to please, engage in play, and want to be near humans?
 Does he have a bit of an “attitude”?
 Is he interested in everything going on around him?